 *Canvas is coated with a museum grade Giclée finish.
 This also adds scratch resistance and longevity to your canvas prints.

 Printing is charged at a cost per square foot.
 Use the size of the finished print including the area around the image to calculate the price.
 Maximum width is 44 inches by any length.

 When pricing prints, add at least one inch to each side of the image measurement if you are planning on matting and framing the print.
 This will provide a .5″ white border used to secure the print to the backing in order for a mat to go on top and cover a minimal amount of the image.
 The mat-board keeps the print off the glass to protect it over time.
 Now multiply the new length x width for total square inches and then multiply that by the cost of the media.

 For example, if the image is 16×20 inches multiply 17×21 to get a square inch total.
-16+1=17 x 20+1= 21 = 357 sq in.
-Multiply the square inch measurement by the media price per square inch to get the cost of each print.
-If you choose to print this on Elegance Velvet Platinum fine art paper, then the cost would be 357 x .135 = $48.20.
+Divide the square inch measurement by 144 and then multiply by the square foot price to get the cost of each print.

 When figuring price for stretched canvas be sure to add three inches to your image for wrapping the canvas onto standard stretcher bars.
 If using larger than standard bars add enough to the media size to go around the bars, 4-5 inches depending upon width of bars.
 Cost for stretching on standard bars (.75″) is united inches (length +width) times $1.50.
 Stretching Gallery bars (1.25 wide) is united inches times $2.00.
 PS: Stretched canvas must be in whole inches